Ram (album): Release

 "Another Day" / "Oh Woman, Oh Why" was released that February and became a worldwide Top 5 hit.
-In May, Ram was unveiled, on 17th in the US and on the 21st in the UK.
-"The Back Seat of My Car" was excerpted as a UK single that August, only reaching number 39, but the US release of the ambitious "Uncle Albert/Admiral Halsey" proved much more successful, giving McCartney his first number 1 single since leaving the Beatles.
+In May, Ram was unveiled, on the 17th in the US and on the 21st in the UK.
+"The Back Seat of My Car" was excerpted as a UK single in August, reaching number 39, but the US release of the ambitious "Uncle Albert/Admiral Halsey" proved much more successful, giving McCartney his first number 1 single since leaving the Beatles.
 The album reached number 1 in the UK and number 2 in the US, where it spent over five months in the Top 10 and went platinum.
 Despite the phasing-out of monaural albums by the late 1960s, Ram was pressed in mono with unique mixes that differ from the common stereo version.
-These were only made available to radio stations and are among the most valuable and sought-after of Paul McCartney's solo records.
-The album has sold over 2 million copies.
+These were made available only to radio stations and are among the most valuable and sought-after of McCartney's solo records.
+The album has sold over 3 million copies.

 In July, Northern Songs and Maclen Music sued Paul and Linda McCartney for violating an exclusive rights agreement by collaborating on "Another Day".
-Although six of the eleven songs on Ram were also co-written with Linda, both parties agreed the issue of royalties for the album could be decided at a later date.
-In June 1972, Associated Television (ATV), which then owned Northern Songs, announced that "all differences between them have been amicably settled" and the McCartneys signed a new seven-year co-publishing contract between ATV and McCartney Music.
+Although six of the 11 songs on Ram were co-written by Linda, both parties agreed the issue of royalties for the album could be decided later.
+In June 1972, Associated Television (ATV), which then owned Northern Songs, announced, "all differences between them have been amicably settled" and the McCartneys signed a new seven-year co-publishing contract between ATV and McCartney Music.